 - Procurement code of conduct: ensuring that suppliers adhere to the highest standards of ethics.
 Suppliers should be required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.

 - Recruitment/Agency workers: the business should only use specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
-This includes checks that all workers have appropriate right to work documents and ensure that they are paid fairly and enjoy a competitive remuneration package.
+This includes checks that all workers have the appropriate right-to-work documents and ensure that they are paid fairly and enjoy a competitive remuneration package.

 We would advise any businesses to seek help before publishing a modern slavery statement.
 Get in touch if you would like to know more.